-In your Language Analysis SAC, you will be required to analyse how language is used to persuade in three or more texts.
+In your Language Analysis (or Analysing Argument) SAC, you will be required to analyse how language is used to persuade in three or more texts.
 While this may seem a bit daunting at first, it really isn’t much harder than a single text analysis once you know how to approach it.
 Of course, there are multiple ways to tackle this task, but here is just one possible method!

 Begin with a sentence that briefly describes the incident that sparked the debate or the nature/context of the debate.
 Remember to use the background information already provided for you on the task book!